A colleague recently posted a thought-provoking question to one of the online groups I’m a member of. She said:

 - The book Strengths-based Leadership (Rath, T. and Conchie, B., 2008) describes the needs of followers: Trust, Compassion, Stability and Hope.
 In times of turmoil, we all have the capacity to nourish these needs in others using the strengths that we have.
 For example, the deep thinking of Intellection can help people make sense of things and build compassion while the Relationship Building strength of Includer is able to build trust by ensuring no-one feels left out of discussions.

 There are of course other aspects of ourselves – in particular our core values – that influence how we behave in conflict.
 But our CliftonStrengths provide us with cognitive tools that can help us deal with it as constructively as we can and hopefully bring some sort of resolution and peace.

-This article first appeared in Mad World Summit News, 3 December 2019.
+This article first appeared in Make a Difference News, 26 February 2020.